yast/yast-storage-ng/doc/user-stories/expert-partitioner.md

   * Custom region
     * with start and end cylinders of the free region by default
 * and partition is primary
+  * pending storage-ng: maximum is selected
   * custom size is selected by default
 * and partition is extended
   * maximum size is selected by default
 * and partition is logical
+  * pending storage-ng: maximum is selected
-  * custo region is selected by default
+  * custom region is selected by default
+* and 'Next' is selected
+  * and partition is extended
+    * finishes wizard
+    * creates the partition

 ### When we are in wizard step to select the role of the partition
-* and partition is extended
-  * the step is skipped
 * shows the following options
   * operating system (i.e. root)
   * data and ISV applications (any other mount point)